project-imas/about/README.md

 In Short
 ========
-- iOS security controls beyond Apple's model
+- iOS security controls that go beyond Apple's model
-- iMAS wrapped applications will reduce iOS attack surface
-- Security control research across static and dynamic vulnerabilities
+- iMAS wrapped applications will reduce iOS attack surface- Security control research across static and dynamic vulnerabilities
 - iOS vulnerability vector focus
   - Lost / stolen device, physical access attacks
-  - Mitigate(1) threat of attacker has device, bruteforces the system passcode, and then steals private application information
+  - Mitigate(1) threat of attacker  that has device, bruteforces the system passcode, and then steals private application information
   - Mitigate(2) malware using system passcode to gain access to private application data
 - Controls open sourced for community use, feedback, and improvement